Cowboys for Trump co-founder won't seek reelection

 Griffin appeared on an outdoor terrace of the Capitol and tried to lead the crowd in prayer.
 He denies allegations that he knowingly entered barricaded areas of the Capitol grounds with the intent of disrupting government as Congress certified the 2020 Electoral College results.

-Griffin also stands at the center of a yearslong legal battle with state election regulators about Cowboys for Trump and whether it must register as a political organization.
+Griffin is also at the center of a yearslong legal battle with New Mexico election regulators about Cowboys for Trump and whether it must register as a political organization.

-In January, he voted with the commission to hire a private contractor to review the 2020 presidential election in Otero County.
+In January, he voted with his county commission to hire a private contractor to review the 2020 presidential election in Otero County.

 New Mexico’s top election regulator and prosecutor last week warned residents of Otero County to be wary of intrusive questions and potential intimidation by door-to-door canvassers linked to the election review.